Image Difference Metrics for High-Resolution Electron Microscopy: Methods

 where $\mathbf{c_x} = \{ c_{x,i} | i = 1, ..., N \}$ and $\mathbf{c_y} = \{ c_{y,i} | i = 1, ..., N \}$ are sets of coefficients of the wavelet transform extracted at the same spatial location in the same wavelet subbands from images A and B, respectively, and K is a small, real, positive constant.
 Fig.~\ref{fig1}(d) shows the complex wavelet SSIM (cw-SSIM) difference map between two unrelated example images. \\ In contrast to this method, the adapted scale invariant feature transform (SIFT) algorithm \cite{lowe1999} is based on automatic feature extraction of the reference image and the subsequent comparison of feature descriptors with the test image.
 The features are detected by finding maxima and minima of a difference of Gaussian functions applied in scale space.
 For this, the image is first smoothed by successive convolution with a Gaussian kernel and then resampled.
 The differences between neighbouring levels in scale space are calculated and a pyramid in scale space is constructed.
 Extremal points in this pyramid mark regions of high variation and are sufficient to characterize the image.
 In Fig.~\ref{fig1}(c) orange circles mark the locations and sizes of key points in real space.
 At each point for each level of the pyramid the image gradient magnitude and orientation are calculated.
 The orientations are accumulated around each key point allowing us to assign it a canonical orientation.
 For the key point descriptor a set of orientation histograms is created for a number of sub-regions around the key point, using the previously calculated gradients.
 The orientation histograms are taken relative to the key point orientation ensuring invariance to global rotations and changes in illumination, respectively.
 Key point descriptors at the same points in scale space of the test image are calculated in the same way and subsequently the differences to the descriptors of the reference image are averaged resulting in a total difference between reference and test image.
 Note that this method is mathematically speaking not a metric as the symmetry between the elements is lost in the last step, i.e. the difference depends on which image is the reference and which the test image.
 Nonetheless, the method is applicable and useful for all purposes where a distinct, optimal reference image is available.
+A more in-depth description of the SIFT and the (cw-)SSIM methods is given in the supplementary information together with all parameters and constants used in the calculations.

 \\ We define the normalized mean squared error (MSE) as

 where $\mathbf{a} = \{ a_{i} | i = 1, ..., N; ~ a_{i} \geq 0\}$ and $\mathbf{b} = \{ b_{i} | i = 1, ..., N; ~ b_{i} \geq 0 \}$ are the sets of pixels of image A and B, respectively.
 This definition differs from the classic MSE in a few points.
 First of all, the images are individually normalized before comparison using the Frobenius norm \cite{Golub1985}.
 This is akin to normalizing TEM images by their electron dose.
 Secondly, in order to make the MSE directly comparable to the other methods we normalize by the maximal achievable value, the sum of the individual norms squared, hence the factor $1/2$.\\ All HRTEM images in this work have been simulated based on the multi-slice algorithm \cite{Kirkland1998, Cowley1957}.
 Unless stated otherwise, we have used an acceleration voltage of 80 kV and a collection semi-angle of \SI{30}{\milli\radian}.
 For both of the investigated materials, \ce{Nb3Sn} and \ce{ZrO2}, only the [0 0 1] crystallographic direction is considered.